Complaining to the Anti-Discrimination Board (PDF 140 KB)

 If you feel you cannot continue with the complaint handler after discussing the problem with them, you should tell them this and say what you think the next step should be.
-You could also speak to the Manager of the Enquiries and Conciliation Branch, or make a written complaint to the President of Anti-Discrimination NSW.
+You could also complain to the Executive Manager of Anti-Discrimination NSW.

-You also have the right to complain to the NSW Ombudman’s Office about the way your complaint was handled.
-But you cannot complain to the Ombudsman about the result of conciliation or about decisions of the Civil and Administrative Tribunal.
+You also have the right to complain to the NSW Ombudman about the way your complaint was handled.
+You cannot complain to the Ombudsman about the result of conciliation or about decisions of the NSW Civil and Administrative Tribunal.

 If your discrimination complaint goes to the NSW Civil and Adminstrative Tribunal and you are not satisfied with the decisions the Tribunal makes, you may be able to appeal to a higher court.
 Before you do this, you should get legal advice about whether it is worthwhile.